timnon/pyschedule/README.md

 S += green_paint < green_post, red_paint + 1 <= red_post
 ```

 Each task can be done by either Alice or Bob.
-Note that we use the %-operator to assign resources to tasks:

 ```python